Welcome to the Niantic Community Church!

 Do you offer childcare or Church School?

 Children and families of all sorts are welcome and cherished at Niantic Community Church.
-Childcare is available at both of our Sunday services.
+Childcare is available at our Sunday services.
 Church School programs are offered on Sundays for children in pre-kindergarten through high school.
-More details are available on the Families with Children [fill in] page.

 What should I wear?